Stedi-Public-Archive/cdk-clj/Readme.md

 ## Purpose

+From [AWS][1]:

-The AWS CDK is "an open-source software development framework to define cloud infrastructure in code and provision it through AWS CloudFormation.
+>The AWS Cloud Development Kit (AWS CDK) is an open-source software development
+>framework to define cloud infrastructure in code and provision it through AWS
+>CloudFormation.
+>

-It offers a high-level object-oriented abstraction to define AWS resources imperatively using the power of modern programming languages.
-Using the CDK's library of infrastructure constructs, you can easily encapsulate AWS best practices in your infrastructure definition and share it without worrying about boilerplate logic."
+>It offers a high-level object-oriented abstraction to define AWS resources
+>imperatively using the power of modern programming languages.
+Using the CDK's
+>library of infrastructure constructs, you can easily encapsulate AWS best
+>practices in your infrastructure definition and share it without worrying about
+>boilerplate logic.

 CDK is built on Amazon's [jsii][2] project, which allows TypeScript projects to be shared across Ruby, JavaScript, Java and C# via code generation.